Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 - according to https://datatracker.ietf.org/doc/html/rfc7578#section-4.4, content-type of file part shall be labeled with appropriate media type, cadl-ranch will check it; content-type of other parts is optional, cadl-ranch will ignore it.
-- according to https://datatracker.ietf.org/doc/html/rfc7578#section-4.2, filename of file part SHOULD be supplied, so cadl-ranch will check it.
+- according to https://datatracker.ietf.org/doc/html/rfc7578#section-4.2, filename of file part SHOULD be supplied.
+  If there are duplicated filename in same filedName, cadl-ranch can't parse them all.
   ):

 ```